 4. Attaching Posts & Handrails

 If you choose to add posts and rails to your garden bridge, cut your 4 x 4 posts into four 32” lengths, and paint them white (or any color or stain you choose – just make sure it matches your stringer boards).
-We suggest Benjamin-Moore exterior paints or Arborcoat stains!
+We suggest Benjamin-Moore exterior paints or Woodluxe stains!

 Allow to dry.